 The new facility cultivates community through visual transparency.
 Activity visible within and outside the facility entices neighbors to become a part of the action.
 In contrast with the previous facility, the design deliberately achieves an immediately recognizable entrance.
 The sweep of the roof opens toward visitors and announces the primary entry point.
 Layers of transparency offer exterior views through multiple spaces, facilitate visual control by staff, and provide ample natural light.
 In the evening, this visibility reverses, as the center becomes a glowing beacon.

-Designed to achieve LEED Silver certification, the community center’s sustainable features include solar shading devices and high-efficiency glazing, reflective roofing materials, sensors to optimize energy and water consumption, and a rainwater collection cistern for landscape irrigation.
+A LEED Silver certified facility, the community center’s sustainable features include solar shading devices and high-efficiency glazing, reflective roofing materials, sensors to optimize energy and water consumption, and a rainwater collection cistern for landscape irrigation.